bedr0ck/cli/README.md

 }
 ```

-install the package (It's not currently available on NPM, you'll have to use the Github repository)
+or you can run `npm init` in the direcotry of your project

+install the bedr0ck cli package

 ```
 npm install --save-dev @bedr0ck/cli